-- Suspended all personal visitors and cancelled volunteer activities, except spiritual leaders until further notice. - Professional visits including legal counsel continue, however consideration is given to alternative options such as the use of video conference. - Approved personal visitors able to continue to maintain contact with youth by phone.
+- Suspended all non-essential in-person visitors and cancelled volunteer activities, except spiritual leaders until further notice. - Other visits, if considered essential to maintain the health, wellness and safety of a youth residing in a youth justice open or secure facility, are permissible on a case by case basis. - Professional visits including legal counsel continue, however consideration is given to alternative options such as the use of video conference. - Approved personal visitors able to continue to maintain contact with youth by phone.
 Enhanced technology, such as video calling, where operationally available and operationally feasible, is being used to allow virtual visits with family. - All non-essential reintegration leaves have been restricted until further notice. - Staff and youth communication materials to support COVID-19 protection measures are in place (i.e. signage, education sessions, physical distancing best practices). - Modified routines and procedures to promote physical distancing (i.e. limited types of recreational activities, use of visual cues, changed seating in common areas, changed meal routines and discouraging social interactions between staff) have been implemented.